'Satan Sandwich': Cleaver Weighs In On Debt Deal

-	We've had this debt ceiling since 1970, and we probably never should have created it - at least our ancestors shouldn't have.
+R: We've had this debt ceiling since 1970, and we probably never should have created it - at least, our ancestors shouldn't have.
 And we've never seen a vote on the debt ceiling connected to the deficit reduction...

-INSKEEP: Congressman, Im sorry to interrupt.
-I just got a couple of minutes here.
+INSKEEP: Congressman, I'm sorry to interrupt.
+I've just got a couple of minutes here.
 I want to ask you a couple of quick questions, if I might.

-Isn't there an argument to be made that whatever your politics, you have to make the numbers add up over the long term?
-Right now they don't.
-And this deal would at least fix that a little bit over time?
+Y: Isn't there an argument to be made that whatever your politics, you have to make the numbers add up over the long term?
+Right now, they don't.
+And this deal would at least fix that a little bit over time.

-That's the most ridiculous thing that can happen because it means that you start cutting Head Start and many other programs that I think are of valuable to this country.
+R: That's the most ridiculous thing that can happen because it means that you start cutting Head Start and many other programs that I think are valuable to this country.

-INSKEEP: Well, then because of those cuts, while both sides - I'm so sorry, Congressman.
-Because of those cuts - in a few seconds - because of those cuts it would be automatic if they don't agree on something that everybody can sign onto.
-In just about 10 seconds, isn't there is some incentive to come up with what you would call a more balanced approach?
+INSKEEP: Well, then because of those cuts, won't both sides have - I'm so sorry, congressman.
+Because of those cuts - in a few seconds - because of those cuts that would be automatic if they don't agree on something that everybody can sign onto - in just about 10 seconds - isn't there some incentive to come up with what you would call a more balanced approach?

-Rep. CLEAVER: If that were the case, we wouldn't have been in a much - into the abyss until yesterday.
-Because we have plenty incentives; the markets were trembling, people in the country had become disgusted, and still most of the new Republicans voted against it.
+R: If that were the case, we wouldn't have been in a much - into the abyss until yesterday because we have plenty incentives.
+The markets were trembling; people in the country had become disgusted.
+And still, most of the new Republicans voted against it.